secluso/secluso/README.md

 Contributions are made under Secluso's [license](LICENSE).

-## Project members
+## Project Founders

-* Project Founder: Ardalan Amiri Sani (Ph.D., Computer Science professor at UC Irvine with expertise in computer security and privacy)
+* Ardalan Amiri Sani (Ph.D., Computer Science professor at UC Irvine with expertise in computer security and privacy)
-* John Kaczman (Computer Science Student interested in security and ML/DL applications)
+* John Kaczman (Open source and privacy enthusiast.
+Experienced in automation, systems and AI)

 Note: this is a side project of Ardalan Amiri Sani and John Kaczman, who work on it in their spare time.